mozilla/fx-private-relay/docs/translations.md

 ### Rebasing a Branch

-When rebasing a branch to pick up changes from `main`, you may see `privaterelay/locales` in the "Changes not staged for commit". **Do not add this directory**, as it may revert translations to an earlier version.
+When rebasing a branch to pick up changes from `main`, the submodule commit may now be out of sync.
+You may see `privaterelay/locales` in the "Changes not staged for commit".
+**Do not add this directory**, as it may revert translations to an earlier version.

-If you already added it to "Changes to be committed" (also known as the staging area), for example with `git add -u`, you can remove it with:
+If you already added it, for example with `git add -u`, it is now in the staging area.
+This is the "official" name of the "Changes to be committed" section.
+You can remove it
+with:

 ```sh
 git restore --staged privaterelay/locales